MechanicalDragon0687/BAX/README.md

 In the case that you currently don't have the 'xxd' utility (you should tho) you can use 'bin2c', however some changes will be required.

-# Credits
+## Credits

-b1l1s for his ctr library and fs functions AuroraWright for the chainloader
+b1l1s for his ctr library and fs functions. dark-samus and AuroraWright for the chainloader. chaoskagami for better code overall and TheBaloneyBoy for ability to skip animations.

-## Yes, the files are expected to be big, because they're RAW dumps.
+### Yes, the files are expected to be big, because they're RAW dumps.